codenvy/docs/src/main/_docs/white-labels/labels-introduction-white-labels.md

 ```

 ## Removing the "Make a Wish" Widget
-To remove the "Make a Wish" widget in the footer, remove the `che-support-email` attribute in the `che-footer element` in the index.html:
+This widget is configured to send emails to Codenvy with the comments written by users.
+To remove this widget in the footer, remove the `che-support-email` attribute in the `che-footer element` in the index.html:

 ```html
 #remove this section
 <che-footer id="codenvyfooter" che-support-help-path="{{branding.helpPath}}" che-support-help-title="{{branding.helpTitle}}" che-support-email="{{branding.supportEmail}}" che-product-name="Codenvy" ng-show="waitingLoaded && !showIDE"></che-footer>
 ```
 Alternatively you can leave the widget but change the link to point to your own organization's email by changing the `helpPath` and `supportEmail` attributes in the [product.json](#{%assign docs_todo="need location or add"%}) file.

-# Creating Custom Assemblies
-See the [custom assemblies documentation](#{%assign docs_todo="need location or add"%}) in this section.